OOCAZ/OOCAZ/README.md

 #### Education
 - Master in Business Administration - WGU
-- Bachelors of Science in Computer Engineering - LeTourneau University
+- Bachelor of Science in Computer Engineering - LeTourneau University

 #### I love working on projects to help improve and change the 🌎.